IIIF/api/source/api/content-state/0.9/index.md

 {% endraw %}
 ```

-In this case the client at `https://example.org/viewer` would load the resource provided, determine that it is a Manifest (rather than, say, a Collection), and process accordingly.
+In this case the client at `https://example.org/viewer` would load the resource `http://dams.llgc.org.uk/iiif/2.0/4389767/manifest.json` provided, determine that it is a Manifest (rather than, say, a Collection), and process accordingly.

-When the intention is to initialize the viewer at a particular part of the resource, more options are available.
+When the intention is to initialize the viewer at a particular part of the resource, the client provides more than just a URI; it must provide either the full annotation as in 2.2.1., or, preferably (for brevity) the body of the annotation, as in 2.2.3.

+In both of these scenarios, the GET request parameter _MUST_ be content-state-encoded as described in Section 6 below.
+This is required to avoid potential corruption of the content state, as explained in Section 6.

 In the following examples, the same Annotation is used each time.
-As JSON:
+As JSON-LD this annotation is:

 ```json
 {